wmcbrine/PDCurses/README.md

 Ports
 -----

-PDCurses has been ported to DOS, OS/2, Win32, X11 and SDL.
+PDCurses has been ported to DOS, OS/2, Windows, X11 and SDL.
 A directory containing the port-specific source files exists for each of these platforms.

 Build instructions are in the README file for each platform: